projectinnovatenewark/csx/marking_period_1/week_1/0_week_one.md

     What matters is that you learn the fundamentals of programming- and since Python is one of the most readable and popular programming languages of all, that's what we're going to be using in this class!

 4)  To run a program in Python 3 using VS Code, navigate to the top right of your VS Code window when in a Python file and click the green arrow which is titled "run python file in your terminal"

+5)  Whether we are describing a terminal/command prompt entry or running through a lesson, we type user inputs the same.
+If a custom item is meant to be input by the user, it'll be denoted as [SOMETHING_HERE].
+For example, there is a function called typeof() which accepts an input and returns it's type.
+If we had a program and were writing an example for someone to input whatever they wanted, we would type something like `type_assessment = typeof([SOME_INPUT])